AlphaGarden/AlphaGarden.github.io/_posts/2018-04-03-simple REST api on node.js and openstack sdk for python.md

   * `express~4.16.0`
   * `python-shell~0.5.0`

-And we can first create a diectory with arbitrary name and enter that directory, then create a `index.js`file and use [npm][npm-url] to initilize the project.
-For the `index.js` file we are go implement in the following way.
+And we can first create a diectory with arbitrary name and enter that directory, then create a `index.js`file and use [npm][npm-url] to initialize the project.
+For the `index.js` file we will implement in the following way.
 The main idea of the following code is to use `python-shell` module to communicate with python program.
 Every time we get a request from the client, we send the parameters to the program, and the python program will get the parameters from `stdin` .
 After being processed by `demo.py`, the node program will receive the message from the `stdout` of python, which is the entire procedure followed by the communication between nodejs program and python script program.
+{: .text-justify}
 ```javascript
 // Packages SET UP
 var express = require('express')